minaiscoding/aup/README.md

-# My Flutter App
+# Demo Spot

 ## Overview
-This is the app proposed as a solution to optimise the process of merchendising by using computer vision to detect and count products on display
+This is the initial functioning prototype of the app proposed as a solution to optimise the process of merchendising by using computer vision to detect and count products on display

 ## Installation
 ### Prerequisites